 Volunteer Benefits Counselors are responsible for providing information, counseling and assistance to older persons on topics such as public and private health benefits, individual rights, legal issues, and consumer fraud.
-Volunteers work in conjunction with the staff Benefits Counselor at the North Central Texas Area Agency on Aging.
-All residents age 60 and older, as well as those on Medicare regardless of age, in the 14 counties served by the Agency are eligible to receive benefits counseling services.
+Volunteers work in conjunction with the staff Benefits Counselors at the North Central Texas Area Agency on Aging.
+All residents age 60 and older, as well as those on Medicare regardless of age, in the 14 counties served by the Agency are eligible to receive free benefits counseling services.

 What are Volunteer Benefits Counselors expected to do?

 - Attend initial and ongoing training sessions to become knowledgeable about Medicare, Medicaid, Medicare Advantage, Medigap plans, long-term care insurance, Social Security, and local resources and services.
 Initial training is sponsored by the Health Information Counseling and Advocacy Program (HICAP).

 - Counsel older adults over the telephone or at a local benefits counseling site.

 - Assist older persons in filling out applications for public or private benefits.